 Music Theory Sunset Park offers free weekly classes in music theory to registered students.
 The purpose of these classes is to support the private instruction of the lessons by developing and increasing rhythmic, aural and reading abilities in the fundamentals of music.
 Music reading, composing, improvisation, listening and performing are important elements in the class.
 These classes complement and supplement the private lessons and are offered free of charge.
 All students are urged to attend these classes.

-Professional Training Program The Professional Training Program offers full scholarships to qualified, talented high school students.
+Pre-Professional Training Program The Pre-Professional Training Program offers full scholarships to qualified, talented high school students.
 Students concentrate on private lessons with additional studies available in theory, chamber music and computer music applications.
 Students perform regularly at scheduled concerts and events at the school and in the community.
-The program assists students in preparing for admission to a college music program.
+The program assists students in preparing for admission to a specialized high music program or college music program.
 Successful candidates are accepted into the program on a full scholarship basis.
 Some students, not meeting all the requirements for a full scholarship, will be awarded partial scholarships.
 Interested students should contact the school for an application and schedule an audition and interview.

 Teacher and time arranged with student at registration